Healthcare Trends for 2020?

 Undoubtedly, bioprinting is an unbelievable yet useful technology that emerged as a miracle in biosciences.
 Initially, it was considered a groundbreaking technology to regenerate skin cells, especially for burn victims, and has given more exciting possibilities to get better outcomes.

 Fortunately, the body’s ability to adapt to the artificial organs that are not rejected by the immune system is revolutionary in the history of transplantation.
-Also, it has been saving millions of lives that are dependent on the life-saving transplantations every year.
+Also, it has been saving millions of lives that are dependent on life-saving transplantations every year.

 9. Wearable monitors

 There is being an increasing demand for wearable devices since their launch in the last decade.
-Patients can use their smartphones to monitor and track their health and fitness, including heartbeat, walking steps, and sleeping patterns.
+Patients can use their smartphones to monitor and track their health and fitness, including their heartbeat, walking steps, and sleeping patterns.

 The need can be estimated with the example of a groundbreaking Apple Series 4 that made headlines in 2018.
 The watch was designed with an integrated ECG monitor and a heart rhythm detector.
 It was capable of detecting some of the potentially dangerous heart diseases earlier than usual diagnostic tests.
 Also, customers were raving the lifesaving technology within few days of its launch.
 The device is estimated to cross the sales forecast of $32B by the end of 2024.